 Countermeasures can be grouped as either:

 It’s important to note that, although the technology is available, current regulations in most countries forbid the use of any of the following technologies to be used for neutralising drones.
 Exceptions are sometimes made for military or law enforcement agencies.

 An RF Jammer is a static, mobile, or handheld device which transmits a large amount of RF energy towards the drone, masking the controller signal.
 This results in one of four scenarios, depending on the drone:

 By dynamically altering the GPS coordinates in real-time, the drone’s position can be controlled by the spoofer.
 Once control is gained the drone can be directed to a ‘safe zone’, for example.

-Pros: Medium cost, non-kinetic neutralisation.
+Medium cost, non-kinetic neutralisation.

-Cons: Short range, can affect (and jam) other radio communications.
+Short range, can affect (and jam) other radio communications.

-Vendors: Centum provides a GPS Spoofer.
+Centum provides a GPS Spoofer.

 The EMP interferes with radio links and disrupts or even destroys the electronic circuitry in drones (plus any other electronic device within range) due to the damaging voltage and currents it creates.

-Pros: Within range, the drone can be stopped effectively, non-kinetic.
+Within range, the drone can be stopped effectively, non-kinetic.

-Cons: High cost, risk of unintentionally disrupting communications or destroying other electronic devices in the area, drone effectively switches off instantly falling uncontrolled to the ground.
+High cost, risk of unintentionally disrupting communications or destroying other electronic devices in the area, drone effectively switches off instantly falling uncontrolled to the ground.

-Vendors: Diehl Defence provides a HPEM solution.
+Diehl Defence provides a HPEM solution.

 Firing a net at a drone, or otherwise bringing a net into contact with a drone stops the drone by prohibiting the rotor blades.
 There are three main types:

-Pros: Physically captures drone – good for forensics and prosecution, ground-launched net cannons are semi-automatic with high accuracy, drone deployed nets have long range, low risk of collateral damage.
+Physically captures drone – good for forensics and prosecution, ground-launched net cannons are semi-automatic with high accuracy, drone deployed nets have long range, low risk of collateral damage.

-Cons: Kinetic solution could result in debris depending on parachute options, drone deployed nets imprecise and long reload time, ground-launched nets have a short range.
+Kinetic solution could result in debris depending on parachute options, drone deployed nets imprecise and long reload time, ground-launched nets have a short range.

 A high-powered optical device which produces an extremely focused beam of light, or laser beam.
 The laser defeats the drone by destroying the structure and/or the electronics.

 This solution takes advantage of the natural hunting instincts of the eagles being used.
 This can be a low-tech solution but requires a lot of manpower for training (at least 1 year per bird) and for maintaining the birds of prey.

-Pros: If the birds are available at your location, interception of the drone can be quick and accurate with low risk of collateral damage.
+If the birds are available at your location, interception of the drone can be quick and accurate with low risk of collateral damage.
 There are many similarities with military working dog (MWD) teams and K9 training teams so they could potentially be operationalised for this solution.

-Vendors: Guard From Above delivers birds of prey and training.
+Guard From Above delivers birds of prey and training.

 It’s more than likely that the best counter-drone solution for you is going to be a mix of the above technologies.
 Which mix exactly?
-Well, that’s going to be dependant on your specific use case.
+Well, that’s going to be dependent on your specific use case.

-We work with several integrators all over the world who integrate our radars into modular counter-drone systems so you don’t have to.
+We work with several integrators all over the world who integrate our radars into modular counter-drone systems, so you don’t have to.
 This solves the headache of dealing with multiple vendors and means you don’t need to integrate different hardware and software together.

 Talking about software; Command & Control (C2) software can make or break your counter-drone system.
 All the data from those different sensors and technologies need to be collected, processed and displayed in a user-friendly way that makes sense and is actionable.

-So it pays to make sure you’re getting a scalable, sensor-agnostic, and user-friendly C2 solution with your system.
+So, it pays to make sure you’re getting a scalable, sensor-agnostic, and user-friendly C2 solution with your system.

 Good examples of counter-drone C2 systems are ESG’s Taranis, and Operational Solutions’ FACE.